Indiana is home to many types of bees, and knowing what kinds of bees live there is essential.

 Like other solitary bees, they nest in holes in the ground and can be found in gardens, fields, and along roadsides throughout Indiana.

-These bees do not produce honey like honeybees, but they are still essential pollinators for plants in the state.
+Although these bees do not produce honey like honeybees, they are still essential pollinators for the state’s plants.

-The best way for gardeners and farmers to help protect this species is by avoiding pesticides and planting flowers that provide a food source for these helpful pollinators.
+Gardeners and farmers can best help protect this species by avoiding pesticides and planting flowers that provide a food source for these helpful pollinators.

 13. Carder Bee